shaloms4/Credit-Risk-Model/README.md

 ## Credit Scoring Business Understanding

+## Exploratory Data Analysis (EDA) Insights

+1. **Data Completeness and Quality**: The dataset contains no missing values in any column, ensuring a clean foundation for modeling and eliminating the need for imputation or special handling of missing data.

+2. **Feature Distributions and Outliers**: Numerical features such as `Amount` and `Value` exhibit skewed distributions and contain outliers, as revealed by histograms and boxplots.
+Categorical features show varying frequencies, with some dominant and some rare categories, which may impact model encoding and performance.

+3. **Relationships Between Features**: Correlation analysis among numeric features highlights how variables relate to each other.
+For example, strong or weak correlations can inform feature selection and engineering for modeling.

 ### 1. Basel II and the Need for Interpretable, Documented Models

 The Basel II Accord emphasizes accurate **risk measurement** to ensure banks hold enough capital against potential losses.
 This regulatory focus requires credit scoring models to be **interpretable**, **transparent**, and **well-documented** so that decisions (like loan approvals or rejections) can be clearly explained to regulators, auditors, and stakeholders.
 Black-box models without clear reasoning can lead to compliance issues and undermine trust.